pingcap/docs/tune-region-performance.md

 > **Note:**
 >
 > The recommended range for the Region size is [48MiB, 258MiB].
 Commonly used sizes include 96 MiB, 128 MiB, and 256 MiB.
 It is NOT recommended to set the Region size beyond 1 GiB.
 Avoid setting the size to more than 10 GiB.
-Setting to an excessively large Region size might lead to the following impacts:
+An excessively large Region size might lead to the following impacts:
 >
 > + Performance jitter
 > + Decreased query performance, especially for queries that deal with a large range of data